EGoverde/Mvvm.Nucleus.Maui/README.md

 - Interfaces for similar ViewModels events (e.a. `IPageLifecycleAware`) are mostly kept identical to Prism.
 - BindableBase class has been created to add some missing functions to `ObservableObject`.
-- NavigationParameters class has been added as a named `IDictionary<string, object?>`.
+- NavigationParameters class has been added as a named `IDictionary<string, object>`.

 Note that the `NavigationParameter` compatibility class (and Prism implementation) differs from IDictionary in that it returns null when accessing a non-existing key (e.a. navigationParameters["nonKey"]).
 See [Passing data](#passing-data).